AdrianBronder/NetApp-ONTAP-Testplan/README.md

 This repository contains Ansible artifacts (inventories, vars, playbooks...) for executing tests and demos against ONTAP automatically.
 They can be used out of the box in Lab on Demand or - by adjusting varaibles - in any other environment.

+[!CAUTION]
+Please consider the content of this repository for lab testing and demo purposes only!

 # Quick Start with Lab on Demand
 For NetApp internal and partner use - ready to go in less than 15 minutes